kimpettersen/angular-node-cv/README.md

 All users can perform GET requests to all resources except getting a user.
 All other resources requires authentication

+The base URL for the resources is: http://kimpettersen.org/api/

 The available resources are:

 * education - an education item